-Some business leaders shy away from issuing company cards to members across their organization, for fear of losing control of expenses or misused funds.
+Some business leaders shy away from issuing company cards to members across their organization for fear of losing control of expenses or misused funds.
 However, with a thoughtful partner and clear expense policy, businesses may find employing a corporate card program helps them save time, resources, and money as they grow.

-Before issuing a single corporate credit card to your employees, take the time to setup a company credit card policy and guidelines for your business.
+Before issuing a single corporate credit card to your employees, take the time to set up a company credit card policy and guidelines for your business.
 This expense policy should set expectations and clearly communicate corporate cardholder responsibilities from day one.